 - Low unemployment and diversified labor

-- Heavy dependence on trading, financial services, and the presence of multinationals
+- Level of dependence on commodity trade, financial services and the presence of multinational companies

 - House prices and high level of household debt (almost 200% of disposable incomes)

 - Aging demographic offset by immigration (foreign labor makes up 30% of the workforce)